ine-labs/AWSGoat/README.md

 AWSGoat is a vulnerable by design infrastructure on AWS featuring the latest released OWASP Top 10 web application security risks (2021) and other misconfiguration based on services such as IAM, S3, API Gateway, Lambda, EC2, and ECS.
 AWSGoat mimics real-world infrastructure but with added vulnerabilities.
 It features multiple escalation paths and is focused on a black-box approach.

-AWSGoat uses IaC (Terraform) to deploy the vulnerable cloud infrastructure on the user's Azure account.
+AWSGoat uses IaC (Terraform) to deploy the vulnerable cloud infrastructure on the user's AWS account.
 This gives the user complete control over code, infrastructure, and environment.
 Using AWSGoat, the user can learn/practice:
 - Cloud Pentesting/Red-teaming
 - Auditing IaC
 - Secure Coding